harness/developer-hub/docs/continuous-integration/use-ci/run-ci-scripts/run-step-settings.md

 ### Report Paths

-The path to the file(s) that store test results in the JUnit XML format.
+The path to the file(s) that store test [results in JUnit XML format](../set-up-test-intelligence/test-report-ref.md).
 You can add multiple paths.
 If you specify multiple paths, make sure the files contain unique tests to avoid duplicates.
 [Glob](https://en.wikipedia.org/wiki/Glob_(programming)) is supported.

-This setting is required for the Run step to be able to publish test results.
+This setting is required for the Run step to be able to [publish test results](../set-up-test-intelligence/viewing-tests.md).

 ### Environment Variables